 - Publish them to Service and share them with other users.

-- Access worksheets, reports, and dashboards from Mobile devices, interact with them, and comment about them.
+- Access worksheets, reports, and dashboards from Mobile devices, interact with them, and comment on them.

 Power BI Roles in an Organization